-- The Ninth Doctor from Doctor Who.
+- The Ninth Doctor.
 Though he came much later he still follows the formula perfectly, dark past, broods a lot, comes dangerously close to killing his enemies (being stopped just short by a companion), makes sarcastic one liners frequently and he dresses in a black leather coat.

 - The War Doctor, with Nine's leather jacket, a Badass Bandolier and a more violent methodology.
 However he seems a deconstruction of this trope, he doesn't like how ruthless the other Time Lords are becoming and while prepared to destroy Gallifrey this is only a last resort, with the later Doctors disowning him for this.
 It is later revealed he hadn't actually destroyed Gallifrey but due to Timey-Wimey Ball it is three regenerations later that the Doctor remembers this.

 - Heroes: Sylar, the Big Bad of the first season, is this from Season 2 onwards.